 Facial Enhancements with Dermal Fillers is a huge growth industry.
 As such, more and more doctors and an increasing number of nurses are entering the field.
 So, before you decide who will inject your Dermal Filler, consider each of the following:

 Anyone can inject a filler under the skin but it’s knowledge and experience that gives the practitioner the right ‘feel’ of precisely how much and how deep the filler needs to be deposited.
 Don’t be afraid to ask how long he/she has been injecting Dermal Fillers.

 Dermal Fillers are classified by the Australian Therapeutic Goods Administration as S4 Products and accordingly IT IS ILLEGAL FOR A NURSE TO INJECT DERMAL FILLERS UNLESS YOU HAVE FIRST HAD A FACE-TO-FACE CONSULTATION WITH THE DOCTOR OF THAT PRACTICE AND THE DOCTOR HAS ISSUED A PRESCRIPTION TO THE NURSE FOR THE DERMAL FILLER.
 Unfortunately for patients, some Nurses are circumventing these regulations by using Skype with doctors away from the premises in order to obtain their authority to use whichever Dermal Filler the Nurse intends to inject.
-This practice is NOT in the best interests of patients and the Government is reportedly reviewing the legislation in relation to Nurse Injectors using Skype consultations in this manner.
+This practice is NOT in the best interests of patients and the Government has said it intends to review the legislation in relation to Nurse Injectors using Skype consultations in this manner.
 Remember, a Skype consultation is never as reliable as a detailed, face to face consultation by a doctor skilled in the use of Dermal Fillers.

 Please note that Nurses are not permitted by law to administer Local Anaesthetic ‘Blocks’.
 Without a Local Anaesthetic Block, your treatment could prove quite painful.
 Some Nurses apply EMLA cream as an alternative to a ‘block’ but it’s never as effective.

 Experienced doctors may charge slightly more but this is usually a reflection of their skill and experience.
 And it is skill and experience that sets one result apart from another!